dplastico/revshell/README.md

 $ revshell.py IP PORT

+There's a major designt change now, so I will update the video soon ^^

 You can also copy or create a simbolic link to your "bin" folder to execute it from any prompt